SixArm/gitconfig-settings/README.md

 For the complete list of aliases, and all the configurations, please see the files in the `gitconfig.d` directory.

-## Install
+## Novice Install

-Clone:
+Get these files:

     git clone https://github.com/SixArm/sixarm_git_gitconfig.git

-Create a `.gitconfig` file, or edit you existing file, and include this:
+Create a `.gitconfig` file, or edit you existing file, such as:

+    edit .gitconfig

+Add these lines:

     [include]
        path = sixarm_git_gitconfig/gitconfg

+## Expert Install

+If you want full control, then you can copy any of these files, as edit them as you like.

-If you prefer to customize which files to include, then you can choose specific files, such as:
+If you want to include some files, but not others, then you can use this syntax:

     [include]
-       path = sixarm_git_gitconfig/gitconfig.d/alias-for-feature-flow.txt
+       path = sixarm_git_gitconfig/gitconfig.d/alias.txt
-       path = sixarm_git_gitconfig/gitconfig.d/specific-to-osx.txt
+       path = sixarm_git_gitconfig/gitconfig.d/color.txt

+The `alias.txt` file has the bulk of the items - start with that file.

+## System Specific Install

 If your system is OSX, and you want to enable the keychain credential manager, then add this: